neuralmaticv/anansi-extract/README.md

 **Anansi 1.0-a** (`anansi-extract`) is a Python-based tool for extracting quiz content from video recordings of popular TV game shows, with an initial focus on broadcasts in the Balkan region.

-This repository is a fork of the original **[Anansi](https://github.com/ilic5000/pabkvizgenerator)** project by *Nenad Ilić*, and aims to enhance **modularity** and **accuracy**, with potential gains in **processing performance** as development progresses.*.
+This repository is a fork of the original **[Anansi](https://github.com/ilic5000/pabkvizgenerator)** project by *Nenad Ilić*, and aims to enhance **modularity** and **accuracy**, with potential gains in **processing performance** as development progresses.
 It serves as a foundation for continued development, including broader support for additional quiz formats and potential expansion to English-language content.

 The system leverages **computer vision** (OpenCV and FFmpeg) and **optical character recognition (OCR)** technologies (EasyOCR and Tesseract) to detect, extract, and structure quiz questions and correct answers directly from video frames.